iamraviprakash/fundally/README.md

   * For queries you can contact me on raviprakash.coder@gmail.com

 #### License
 Apache License 2.0.
-For License related queries, please go through the LICENSE file in parent directory or visit http://www.apache.org/licenses/.
+For details please go through the LICENSE file in parent directory or visit http://www.apache.org/licenses/.